Chinese Music 音乐 yīn yuè

-China has a strong historical tradition in music even though she has now embraced the modern ‘Western’ style of music too.
-Music has also been an essential part of the Chinese opera tradition.
+China has a strong historical tradition in music even though she has now embraced the modern ‘western’ style of music too.
+These days you can hear a very diverse range of music in China.
 The character for ‘music’ 乐 yuè is written the same as lè ‘happy’, surely demonstrating a harmonious connection.

-Traditionally the musical instruments are placed into categories based on the material they are made from:
+Traditionally the Chinese musical instruments are placed into categories based on the material they are made from:

-To appreciate Chinese music it is best to hear and see it being played, so here are a number of videos showing performers playing music.
+To appreciate Chinese music it is best to hear and see it being played, so here are a number of videos of musical performances of solo instruments and ensembles.

 The Pipa came to China from Central Asia at about the time of the Han dynasty.

-Chinese bells have survived from the days of the early dynasties, arranged in a series of twelve notes, the bells were struck with a rod.
+Chinese bells have survived from the days of the early dynasties, arranged in a series of twelve notes 十二律 shí èr lù:, the bells were struck with a rod.
+By tradition this scale was devised by the Yellow Emperor himself.
+The notes do not form a scale - a scale is built by choosing notes from the range of bells.
 The tuning of notes followed a different approach to the Western octave.
 The octave attempts to divide a doubling of frequency evenly with notes.
-The old Chinese method did not have an octave, notes were progressively added to existing ones.
+The old Chinese method did not use an octave instead notes were progressively tuned relative to the other ones.
 Notes were tuned to a frequency 2/3 and 3/4 of the current note, so the whole sequence of notes were in harmonious relation to each other.
 This method avoids the problems of tuning in octaves known as temperament ➚.
+Zhu Zaiyu ➚ discovered equal temperament in 1584 long before that in Europe but it was not taken up widely in China.
 The Legendary Yellow Bell ➚ 黄钟 huáng zhōng is associated with the Yellow Emperor whose minister developed the perfect flute nine Chinese inches long.

-By the Han dynasty the imperial court had employed scholars to collect and record tunes and folk songs in China.
-Central Asian music came into China during the Sui dynasty and became widely popular in the following Tang dynasty; it displaced traditional Chinese music.
+By the Han dynasty the imperial court had employed scholars to collect and record tunes and folk songs from all over China.
+Central Asian music came into China during the Sui dynasty and became widely popular in the following Tang dynasty; it displaced traditional Chinese music for a while.
 During the Tang, groups of musicians began to perform as an orchestra and the Gongche ➚ Chinese musical notation was devised to write down the score .
-Music for the guqin is known from 3,000 ancient scores and these are probably the world's oldest recorded instrumental music scores.
-A scholar-official was expected to be proficient on a musical instrument, in particular the guqin.
-They would spend many an evening playing music and writing calligraphy.
+This very early written notation was a list of the twelve basic tones but without indication of the note's duration.
+Music for the guqin is known from 3,000 ancient scores and these are probably the world's oldest recorded instrumental music.
+A scholar-official was expected to be proficient with a musical instrument, in particular the guqin.
+Scholars would meet in the evening and spend the time reciting poems; playing music, writing calligraphy and painting.
 The splendor of Tang music was exported to Japan, and the tradition has survived virtually unchanged there.

-Traditional music came back into popularity during the Cultural Revolution when ‘Western music’ particularly orchestral music was denigrated and forbidden.
-The step had a large touch of hypocrisy because at the same time many other ancient Chinese customs and traditions were rejected and forbidden.
-Since the Deng Xiaoping reforms of the 1980s, music from all corners of the world has been accepted and welcomed in China.
+Traditional Chinese music came back into popularity during the Cultural Revolution when ‘Western music’ particularly orchestral music was denigrated and forbidden.
+The step had a large touch of hypocrisy because at the same time many other ancient Chinese customs and traditions were suppressed.
+However since Deng Xiaoping's reforms in the 1980s, music from all corners of the world has been accepted and welcomed in China.